elotroalex/chiens/_texts/translation.md

 - Blind by the grace of god and fear.
 - Do you see nothing in the new grass?
 - Nothing in the ground's churn and the
-- Convulsive heckling of plants?
+- Convulsive frolic of plants?
 - Nothing in the sea, really?
 - I see ...
 I hear ...
 I will talk ...
-- Oh, the vampire sun sucks my blood again,
+- Oh, the vampire sun sucks my blood once more,
 - Oh, the corsair night assaults my rock
 - and my dawn farts below their faces
 - its crash of midday and gulls